 Normal: Some mild cramps in the lower abdomen on the first day of your cycle are considered normal.

 Painful Periods (Dysmenorrhea): However, if your period cramps are severe and hinder your ability to function, and if they occur before, during, and even after your menstruation, you are likely suffering from what is called dysmenorrhea (painful periods).
-Again, Yogi Woman's Moon Cycle Tea is an excellent natural remedy for period cramps.
-Check it out.
+Many women find our Flow Tea helpful.

 So why am I tell you all this?
 And what can you do with this information?